kgarbacinski/-Number-Guesser-ANN/README.md

-# Number_Guesser_ANN
+# Number_Guesser_CNN

-Number Guesser (from 0 to 9) created with Python 3.6+, Tensorflow 2.0, pygame and ANN
+Number Guesser (from 0 to 9) created with Python 3.6+, Tensorflow 2.0, pygame and Convolutional Neural Network
 ---------------------------------
 Keyboard:
 R - refresh screen